This article will be kept updated with any changes from the UK government

 The England government’s latest paper says that “Businesses providing repair services may stay open, where they primarily offer repair services…” and that “petrol stations, automatic (but not manual) car washes, vehicle repair and MOT services, bicycle shops, and taxi and vehicle hire businesses” can also continue to operate.

-Despite the fact that many key workers will be commuting on scooters with a CBT, there is no extension on the validity of CBT certificates.
-Affected riders will be forced to use public transport, and should contact their local riding school to discuss a future appointment as spaces will get taken quickly.
+Despite the fact that many key workers will be commuting on scooters with a CBT, there was no extension on the validity of CBT certificates.
+Affected riders are being forced to use public transport and should contact their local riding school to discuss a future appointment as spaces will get taken quickly.

 Fixed penalty notices of £200 can be issued for first offences, doubling for further offences up to a maximum of £6,400.
 If you hold, or are involved in holding, an illegal gathering of over 30 people, the police can issue fines of £10,000.